johnbotapp/docs/en/contact.md

 ---
 description: >-
-  If you need to contact the John-Bot team, whether it's for a legal question, a support request, or to report a confidential vulnerability, our team is here to listen and respond to your request in the most efficient way possible.
-Our mission is to provide you with quick and quality access to our support.
+  If you need to contact the John-Bot team, whether for a legal question, a support request, or any other inquiry, our team is here for you.
 ---
 ## :speech_balloon: Contact Support
 Discover the different ways to contact the John-Bot team and choose the one that suits you best.